AdobeDocs/experience-manager-65.en/help/release-notes/previous-hotfixes-featurepacks.md

 * Document Services: URL access issues for Letters and some other pages after applying Service Pack 2 (NPR-32508, NPR-32509).

-* Document Services: If the number of transactions on a server exceeds a specific limit, the HTML to PDF conversion fails and the file type settings are removed from AEM Forms server (NPR-32204).
+* Document Services: If the number of transactions on a server exceeds a specific limit, the HTML to PDF conversion fails and the file type settings are removed from [!DNL Forms] server (NPR-32204).

 * Adaptive Forms: Browser accessibility tool reports failures in adaptive forms according to the WCAG2 Level AA guidelines (NPR-32312, NPR-32309, CQ-4285439).

 * Adaptive Forms: Chrome browser accessibility tool reports a best practice failure (NPR-32310).

-* Adaptive Forms: Translation issues while configuring an adaptive form embedded in an AEM Sites page (NPR-32168).
+* Adaptive Forms: Translation issues while configuring an adaptive form embedded in an Experience Manager Sites page (NPR-32168).

 * Workbench: An error message displays while using Get PDF Properties operation for PDF Utilities service (NPR-32150).